 What is an Australian Working Holiday Maker/Work & Holiday (WHM) Visa?

-An Australian WHM Visa is a visa for young individuals from other countries, aged between 18 and 30.
+An Australian WHM Visa is a visa for young individuals from other countries, aged between 18 and 30 (inclusive) and Canadian, French and Irish citizens 18 to 35 years old (inclusive) – see below.
 This visa gives them the opportunity to travel in Australia while being able to work and earn money to continue their travels.

 This visa allows you to: